 Beware of questions by the other attorney beginning with works similar to “is that all.”
 THE OTHER SIDE IS ATTEMPTING TO FREEZE YOUR TESTIMONY.
 A good answer to such a question would include phrases such as “to the best of my recollection at this time,” “that is all I can remember at this time,” etc.

-Make sure that you allow the other attorney on cross, and me on direct, to complete our questions before you begin to answer.
-If you interrupt the cross-examining attorney, you may be answering a question which he is not really even asking, therefore providing him additional information to ask more questions about.
+Ensure that you allow the other attorney on the cross, and me on direct, to complete our questions before you begin to answer.
+If you interrupt the cross-examining attorney, you may answer a question that he is not really even asking, therefore providing him additional information to ask more questions about.
 If you interrupt my questions to answer a question, it will seem as if we have rehearsed your testimony.

 When I spoke to Adam, I don’t believe I told him I was in Houston.
 I said it would be difficult to meet with John that afternoon, but I don’t believe I told Adam about meeting John in Tyler.”
-The best way to handle this, however, is to simply tell the other lawyer he asked you more than one question, and ask him to break the question down for you.
+However, the best way to handle this is to tell the other lawyer he asked you more than one question and ask him to break the question down for you.

 INTERRUPTIONS BY THE OTHER ATTORNEY